mongodb/specifications/source/connection-string/connection-string-spec.rst

 - 2019-02-04: In Repeated Keys section, clarified that the URI options spec may override the repeated key behavior described here for certain options.
 - 2019-03-04: Require drivers to document option precedence rules
+- 2019-04-26: Database name in URI alone does not trigger authentication